Master of Science in Law Application

 Resumes and personal statements will be carefully considered by the Admissions Committee.

-Completed applications are reviewed on a rolling basis throughout the year, and many applicants will receive an admission decision within three weeks from the date their application becomes complete.
+Completed applications are reviewed on a rolling basis throughout the year, and most applicants will receive an admission decision within three weeks from the date their application becomes complete.

 - Official transcript(s) from all universities and colleges attended